azurecitadel/azurecitadel/content/marketplace/partnercenter.md

 ## Introduction

 Partner Center is a portal for Microsoft Partners to manage their relationship with Microsoft and their customers.
-It includes functionality to manage Microsoft Partner Network (MPN) membership and benefits, the Cloud Solution Provider (CSP) programme, analytics, incentives and access to publish offers to marketplace including the Commercial Marketplace.
+It includes functionality to manage Microsoft Partner Network (MPN) membership and benefits, the Cloud Solution Provider (CSP) programme, analytics, incentives and access to publish offers to marketplace including the commercial marketplace.

-To publish an offer to the Commercial Marketplace an organisation must be a member of the Microsoft Partner Network, sign up for Partner Center, create a Publisher Profile including payout details and register for one or more programmes including the Commercial Marketplace programme.
+To publish an offer to the commercial marketplace an organisation must be a member of the Microsoft Partner Network, sign up for Partner Center, create a Publisher Profile including payout details and register for one or more programmes including the commercial marketplace programme.

 ## Get Started